TheLancashireman/davros/davroska/README.md

 Also beware that the current value of the counter might be stale.
 Before setting alarms it may be wise to advance the counter by the number of timer ticks that have elapsed since the last advance.

-Extended tasks and events: not implemented yet.
+Hook functions as specified in by OSEK are not implemented, However, there are several callout functions that serve a simiar purpose.

-Hooks: not implemented yet.
+Non-premptable tasks, internal resources and the OSEK Schedule() API are not implemented yet.

-Anything else in the OSEK spec that isn't mentioned: not implemented yet.
+Anything else in the OSEK specfication that isn't mentioned is not implemented.

 ### Configuration: